kandyba/test-email-go-templating/README.md

 - `/templates/test-email-template.html`: The HTML template for the email.
 - `/main.go`: The Go file for rendering the template with dynamic data.
-- `/data/emailData.json`: (Optional) JSON data file with user information.
+- `/data/emailData.json`: (Optional) JSON data file with dynamic data.

 ## How to Run